hackoregon/archive-campaign-finance-SpatialDatabase/Docs/Fedora-Setup.md

     ./3load-voter-reg.bash /path/to/voter_reg_zip_files

 If you have the voter registration database ZIP archives, this script will load some of the data into PostgreSQL.
+After loading the data, the script will create a PostgreSQL dump file '/gisdata/voter\_reg.pgdump'.
 This is mostly for my use at the moment; we may not need it for the actual application.

 Download the TIGER districts
 ----------------------------